kor01/semantic_segment/writeup.md

 * follow the hero in a straight line in low attitude
 * patrol in a alley lane
 * patrol in a very long trail

+### **Extension to Other Classes**

+* the model parameter trained on this task could not be generalized to many more classes.
+* the architecture could be reused by collecting training data of other classes and retrain the model.

 ### **FCN Results**